 UpGuard's external risk grader measures a site's external resiliency by testing security mechanisms such as SSL and SPF, and analyzing business data such as breach history, CEO and company approval, and industry averages.
-Tripwire's security rating is 656.
-Unsurprisingly, Lockheed's site has great security, with only a lack of HSTS enforcement an issue.
-Learn more about CSTAR here.
+Tripwire's security rating is 779.
+Surprisingly, Industrial Defender has poor security with a security rating of 675.

 Scoreboard and Summary